Vegetarian's Japan Guide

 Among all the buildings with masonry walls, the exterior wall of Shigain Monzeki stands out.
 The exceptionally tall white walls on a rock wall base are a sign to show visitors the high social status of the monks that lived here.

 Unfortunately, all the splendid buildings and gates we see today are not from the Edo period.
-They were all reconstructed after a fire hazard burnt everything down in the Meiji period (1868 – 1912).
+They were all reconstructed in 1880 after a fire hazard burnt everything down.

 Scattered throughout a vast 20,000 square meter precinct are a Shoin (study/lecture hall), a monastery kitchen, and storage areas.
 The Kanō school (狩野派) artwork on the partitions done in the early Edo period in the Shoin is particularly worthwhile to stop by and examine.